 are of different breeds or breed types, while a purebred animal's

 parents are of the same breed or type.
 A registered or pedigreed

 animal has a known ancestry.
-However, it could be crossbred (percentage purebred) or purebred (fullblood), depending upon the requirements of the respective breed association.
+However, it could be crossbred (percentage purebred) or purebred (fullblood), depending upon the requirements of its breed association.